 Covered services in a medical emergency

 If you need an ambulance to get to the emergency room, our plan covers that.
+We also cover medical services during the emergency.
 To learn more, refer to the Benefits Chart in Chapter 4 of your Member Handbook.